-Now the shortcut’s functions have changed to instead open up the ‘Windows Security’ screen when pressing the combination.
-Simply, when the security menu opens up, choose Windows 10 from it.
+Now the shortcut’s functions have changed instead to open up the ‘Windows Security’ screen when pressing the combination.
+When the security menu opens up, choose Windows 10 from it.

 Press Windows + X Button

-Windows 8 along with Windows 10 primarily have a rather nifty function called ‘Power User Menu’, this menu can be directly opened up by pressing Windows + X key, the menu has variety of useful applications inside for accessing useful tools, you can also open up Task Manager from this menu
+Windows 8, along with Windows 10, primarily have a rather nifty function called ‘Power User Menu’; this menu can be directly opened up by pressing Windows + X key; the menu has a variety of practical applications inside for accessing valuable tools; you can also open up Task Manager from this menu.

 How to Open Task Manager without Keyboard Shortcuts

-If you are the type to not press keyboard shortcuts such as Ctrl+Shift+Esc, then there are some manual alternatives to open up the task manager without using any keyboard shortcuts keys at all.
+If you are the type not to press keyboard shortcuts such as Ctrl+Shift+Esc, then there are some manual alternatives to open up the task manager without keyboard shortcut keys.

 Right Click on the Taskbar

-Right Clicking the Taskbar is one of the most obvious ways to open up the Task Manager, using this method can help those who are unwilling to keyboard shortcuts.
+Right Clicking the Taskbar is one of the most obvious ways to open up the Task Manager; this method can help those unwilling to do keyboard shortcuts.

-Simply click on the Taskbar on your Windows 10 PC anywhere at the very bottom and choose ‘Task Manager’.
+Click the Taskbar on your Windows 10 PC anywhere at the bottom and choose ‘Task Manager’.

 Open through Run command